-What later became known as NTPVersion 0 was implemented in 1985, both in Fuzzball by this author and in Unix by Louis Mamakos and Michael Petry at U Maryland.
-Fragments of their code survive in the software running today.
-RFC-958 contains the first formal specification of this version [29], but it did little more than document the NTP packet header and offset/delay calculations still used today.
+What later became known as NTP Version 0 was implemented in 1985, both in Fuzzball by this author and in Unix by Louis Mamakos and Michael Petry at University of Maryland.
+Fragments of the Unix code survive in the software running today.
+RFC-958 contains the first formal specification of this version [47], but it did little more than document the NTP packet header and offset/ delay calculations still used today.
 Considering the modest speeds of networks and computers of the era, the nominal accuracy that could be achieved on an Ethernet was in the low tens of milliseconds.
-Even on paths spanning the Atlantic, where the jitter could reach over one second, the accuracy was generally better than 100 ms.
+Even on paths spanning the Atlantic, where the jitter could spike one second, the accuracy was generally better than 100 ms.

-Version 1 of the NTP specification was documented three years later in RFC-1059 [27].
-It contained the first comprehensive specification of the protocol and algorithms, including primitive versions of the clock filter, selection and discipline algorithms.
-The design of these algorithms was guided largely by a series of experiments, documented in RFC-956 [31], in which the basic theory of the clock filter algorithm was developed and refined.
+Version 1 of the NTP specification was documented three years later in RFC-1059 [45].
+It contained the first comprehensive specification of the protocol and algorithms, including primitive versions of the clock filter, selection and clock discipline algorithms.
+The design of these algorithms was guided largely by a series of experiments, documented in RFC-956 [49], in which the basic theory of the clock filter algorithm was developed and refined.
 This was the first version which defined the use of client/server and symmetric modes and, of course, the first version to make use of the version field in the header.

-A transactions paper on NTP Version 1 appeared in 1991 [21].
-This was the first paper that exposed the NTP model, including the architecture, protocol and algorithms, to the technical engineering community.
-While this model is generally applicable today, there have been a continuing series of enhancements and new features introduced over years, some of which are described in following sections.
+A transactions paper on NTP Version 1 appeared in 1991 [40].
+This was the first paper that exposed the NTP model, including the architecture, protocol and algorithms, to the general engineering community.
+While this model is generally applicable today, there have been a continuing series of enhancements and new features introduced over the years, some of which are described in following sections.

-The NTP Version 2 specification followed as RFC-1119 in 1989 [25].
-A completely new implementation slavish to the specification was built by Dennis Fergusson at U Toronto.
-This was the first RFC in PostScript and as such the single most historically unpopular document in the RFC publishing process.
-This document was the first to include a formal model and state machine describing the protocol and pseudo-code defining the operations.
+The NTP Version 2 specification followed as RFC-1119 in 1989 [43].
+A completely new implementation slavish to the specification was built by Dennis Fergusson at University of Toronto.
+This was the first RFC in Post-Script and as such the single most historically orthogonal document in the RFC publishing process.
+It was the first to include a formal model and state machine describing the protocol and pseudo-code defining the operations.
 It introduced the NTP Control Message Protocol for use in managing NTP servers and clients, and the cryptographic authentication scheme based on symmetric-key cryptography, both of which survive to the present day.

-There was considerable discussion during 1989 about the newly announced Digital Time Synchronization Service (DTSS) [23], which was adopted for the Enterprise network.
-The DTSS and NTP communities had much the same goals, but somewhat different strategies for achieving them.
-One problem with DTSS, as viewed by the NTP community, was a possibly serious loss of accuracy, since the DTSS design did not discipline the clock frequency.
-The problem with the NTP design, as viewed from the DTSS community, was the lack of formal correctness principles in the design process.
-A key component in the DTSS design upon which the correctness principles were based was an agreement algorithm invented by Keith Marzullo in his dissertation.
+There was considerable discussion during 1989 about the newly announced DTSS.
+DTSS and NTP communities had much the same goals, but somewhat different strategies for achieving them.
+One problem with DTSS, as viewed by the NTP community, was a possibly serious loss of accuracy, since the DTSS design did not discipline the clock frequency4.
+The problem with the NTP design, as viewed by the DTSS community, was the lack of formal correctness principles in the design process.
+A key component in the DTSS design upon which the correctness principles were based was an agreement algorithm invented by Keith Marzullo in his dissertation and described in [18].

-In the finest Internet tradition of stealing good ideas, the Marzullo algorithm was integrated with the existing suite of NTP mitigation algorithms, including the filtering, clustering and combining algorithms, which the DTSS design lacked.
+In the finest Internet tradition of stealing good ideas, the Marzullo algorithm was integrated with the existing suite of NTP data grooming algorithms, including the filter, clustering and combining algorithms, which the DTSS design lacked.
 However, the Marzullo algorithm in its original form produced excessive jitter and seriously degraded timekeeping quality over typical Internet paths.
 The algorithm, now called the intersection algorithm, was modified to avoid this problem.
 The resulting suite of algorithms has survived substantially intact to the present day, although many modifications and improvements have been made over the years.